oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

     }
 }
 ```
-The `ServerOAuth2AuthorizedClientExchangeFilterFunction` support the following features:
+The `ServerOAuth2AuthorizedClientExchangeFilterFunction` provides a mechanism for using an `OAuth2AuthorizedClient` to make requests including a Bearer Token, and supports the following features:

 - **setDefaultOAuth2AuthorizedClient**: explicitly opt into using the oauth2Login to provide an access token implicitly.
 For this use case, the `WebClient` is used to access a third-party service, so the tokens obtained from Okta are not valid for accessing GitHub.
 - **setDefaultClientRegistrationId**: set a default ClientRegistration.registrationId.
 This could be a useful option, as the `WebClient` would be already initialized with the required GitHub client registration.
 But for some reason the integration test will not pick up the mock client registration, and a grant flow will be triggered to production GitHub.
 That's the reason why instead of using this feature, the `WebClient` is passed the GitHub authorized client through attributes, when invoked in the `SearchController`.